puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 #### Definitions

 Definitions follow the same basic form as classes, but they are introduced with the `define` keyword (not `class`) and they support arguments but no inheritance.
 As mentioned previously, defines can be reused multiple times on the same system and take parameters.
 Suppose we want to create a define that creates source control repositories.
 We probably would want to create multiple repositories on the same system, so we would use a define, not a class.
 Here's an example:

+{% highlight ruby %}
     define svn_repo($path) {
         exec { "/usr/bin/svnadmin create $path/$title":
             unless => "/bin/test -d $path",